GeanoFeeFoundry/GeanoFeeFoundry/README.md

 ## 📈 Status & Roadmap
 * **Official Status:** Core modules are listed and available in the FoundryVTT setup menu.
-* **Current Focus:** Updating all my modules to be compatible with Foundry V13 and the Application V2.
+* **Current Focus:** Building an automization module for a community system and updating all my previous modules to be compatible with Foundry V14.

 ## 💬 Connect with me
 Found a bug or have a cool idea?
 Open an **Issue** in the respective repository or find me on the official FoundryVTT Discord!